arg0NNY/BetterAnimations/docs/reference/injects/general.md

 #### `functions` <Badge type="info" text="optional" /> {#function-parameters-functions}

 An array of or a single [trusted function](/create/parsing#trusted-functions).
-Functions are executed in the same order they are defined.
+Functions receive the arguments passed to the inject itself and execute in the same order they are defined.

 #### `return` <Badge type="info" text="optional" /> {#function-parameters-return}